CryShana/CryBarEditor/README.md

 ## Thanks
 I wish to thank the developers of AoE3 Resource Manager, their code helped me with decoding of XMB and DDT files.

+I also wish to thank @ChaosRobie and @slifer87 on Discord for their work on TMM exporting.